masasam/emacs-easy-hugo/README.md

 	(setq easy-hugo-sort-default-char t)

-If you want to sort article in order of creation.
+If you want to sort article in order of creation from startup.

 	(setq easy-hugo--sort-char-flg nil)
 	(setq easy-hugo--sort-time-flg nil)